mlubinsky/mlubinsky.github.com/looker/README.md

 ![look](Looker_terms.png)

 ### Model
+Model files define Explores and their relationships to other views.

 <https://dashboards.bdp.roku.com/projects/dea-foundation-prod/files/account_device_channel_related.model.lkml>

 An Explore is a view that users can query.
 You can think of the Explore as a starting point for a query, or in SQL terms, as the FROM in a SQL statement.
 Not all views are Explores, because not all views describe an entity of interest.